Toe box: Vertical profile

 Toes boxes are either structured (with a three-dimensional shape, often produced with a thermoplastic interlayer) or unstructured.
 Structuring mostly affects the depth of the toe box.
 Some moccasins have wide, unstructured toe boxes, somewhat loose on the foot, which allow toe splay.
 Many toe boxes also include toe spring, where the sole curves up towards the toes.
 When the shoe is flexible enough to bend with the foot, at the ball of the foot, this is not needed.
 Most toe boxes, at a point 5 cm from the tip, are roughly 44 mm deep, regardless of style.
 Especially wide and deep toe boxes may be used to provide space for foot deformities and foot orthotics.

 Horizontal profile

 Toe boxes also come in various widths and horizontal-plane shapes.
 Foot-shaped toe boxes are rare.
 Most toe boxes are widest at the ball of the foot, then taper towards the toes, although the foot widens from the base of the toes forwards.
 Toe boxes often taper symmetrically, from both sides; feet do not.
 If toe box taper is wide enough that it is outside the space needed by the foot, a tapered toe box can be comfortable.
 Many shoes have a toe box which is excessively narrow in relation to heel width; if a sufficiently wide toe box can be picked out, the shoe will often be loose on the heel.
 Some shoe manufacturers make "split sizes", where the toe and heel size are varied independently, on a combination last.

+There are periodic fashions for pointy-toes shoes.
+Pointy-toed poulaines were fashionable in the 14th and 15th centuries.
+Skeletons of people who lived in this time are much more likely to have bunions, and richer people, who were more likely to wear pointy-toed shoes, were more likely to have bunions.
+Winkle pickers, fashionable in the mid 20th century, were also quite pointed.